openboo/Openbook-Opensource-Software/README.md

 #thep0rtals are a decentralized, loosely-knit network of websites
 powered by Openbook opensource software.
-Which is basically a simple rip-off of Twitter, using hashtags to categorize information, and doing away with individual identities so that we may all speak as One.
+Which is basically a simple rip-off of Twitter, using hashtags to categorize information, but doing away with individual identities so that we may all speak as One.

 It was also made to be easily used in the TOR browser, even if NoScript